 Mike Howarth Ph.D., B.Sc.
 (Econ), Cert.
 Cons, PG Cert (HE)

-Two strands of current development: intelligent, crafted, fast & friendly video for business applications, and the educational uses of vide: both built on an extensive career in education radio, multimedia and video with nearly 5 years as a consultant at University College London.
+Intelligent, crafted, friendly fast video production for business and education.
+An extensive career in education radio, multimedia and video with several year as a consultant at University College London since 2011.

 He used a PhD supported by BBC Education to understand the process of turning broadcasts into the new digital media, then to teach and lecture in new technologies for ten years, setting up a new course at West Herts College, and later at Middlesex University providing academic advice for managers taking higher degrees and creating eLearning resources at the Institute for Work Based Learning.